maxmilton/maxmilton.com/content/blog/2016-10-16-blood-glucose-conversion-mmoll-to-mgdl.md

 ### mmol/L

+_Used in: the U.K., Canada, Australia, China_

 Millimoles per litre, the SI unit (International System of Units) in medicine for measuring concentrations of substances in the blood.

-Used in the UK, Canada, Australia, and China.

 ### mg/dL

+_Used in: the U.S., France, Japan, Israel, India_

 Milligrams per decilitre, a unit used in medicine to measure the concentration of substances in the blood.
 1 mg/dL equals 0.01 grams per litre (g/L).

-Used in the U.S., France, Japan, Israel, and India.